This post was last updated on October 15th, 2020 at 03:54 pm

 What About Social Media?

 We at Brand Yourself think that the best social networks for our customers are Facebook, LinkedIn, and Twitter.
-Having a presence on these networks can help people create, and maintain their online reputation.
 Peggy agrees with us about Facebook and LinkedIn, but thinks that Twitter can sometimes be a distraction to the job seeker and instead advocates YouTube.
 This is because YouTube is a hub of information for many things relevant to the job seeker: key players in every industry, interview and resume tips, videos from the company that you’re trying to get hired, et cetera.
 Once she explained everything, I had to agree that YouTube is one of the best places that a job seeker can go to access new and appropriate information.

 How Can I Become +1?